verifa/ansible-katas/4-roles/README.md

 exercise idea:
 have a big playbook with tasks that are logically separatable to roles. have them create the role structure with abovecommand, then refactor the tasks into the different roles. how do we validate?

-are they given the final main playbook
+they given the final main playbook

 Always use descriptive names for your roles, tasks, and variables.
 Document the intent and the purpose of your roles thoroughly and point out any variables that the user has to set.
 Set sane defaults and simplify your roles as much as possible to allow users to get onboarded quickly.
 Never place secrets and sensitive data in your roles YAML files.
 Secret values should be passed to the role at execution time by the play as a variable and should never be stored in any code repository.